 Physical therapy, occupational therapy, or speech therapy to maintain or preserve current functions if there is no chance of improvement or reversal is only available for children under age 3 who qualify for early intervention services.

-Your Health Plan pays the remaining Allowable Charge after your Deductible and Coinsurance.
+Your Health Plan pays the remaining Allowable Charge after your Deductible, Copayment or Coinsurance.

-Early intervention services
+Early intervention services determined by service received